CV-Bench/cv-bench-web/README.md

 - Mark the model with [id] as deleted
 - Create a new delete request for the model
+- Create Audit Event

 ### Update Model `PATCH api/model/[id]`

 Changes the name or the access type of a model.
 Always update the updatedAt value as well.
 A model can only be updated when it belongs to the user.

+- Update name and access type of the model
+- Create Audit Event

 ### Download Model `GET api/model/download/[id]`